-Here are some things to consider if you’re thinking about purchasing travel insurance for your trip:
+Here are some answers to commonly asked questions about purchasing travel insurance:

 Although there are many variations of travel insurance plans, there are a few basic categories that most plans fall into: